ClaysonV/SMA_Project/README.md

 ## How to Run It

 1. Clone this repo.
-2. Set up a virtual environment (it's good practice!):
+2. Set up a virtual environment:
     ```bash
     python -m venv venv
     ```